What is a Knee Replacement?

 Knee replacement is a surgery employed to resurface a knee joint damaged by arthritis, wear and tear, or injury and replacing the damaged joint with a prosthesis (an artificial knee joint) to resolve a painful knee condition and loss of motion.

-What is Correction of a Failed Knee Replacement?
+What is Correction of a Loose Knee Replacement?

-Reoperation of a total knee replacement to resolve a painful knee condition and loss of motion arising out of a damaged or worn out prosthesis is known as correction of a failed knee replacement.
-This procedure involves a partial or complete exchange of the prostheses that were implanted during the original total knee replacement with new prostheses.
+Reoperation of a total knee replacement to correct a loosened prosthesis as a result of wear and tear of the prosthetic joint surfaces is known as correction of a loose knee replacement.
+This procedure involves a complete or partial exchange of prostheses implanted during the original total knee replacement with new prostheses.

-What are the Indications for Correction of a Failed Knee Replacement?
+What are the Indications for Correction of a Loose Knee Replacement?

 Some of the indications that prompt revision knee surgery includes:

 - Infection: The metal and plastic implants can be susceptible to bacterial infection causing painful joints.